 People: Marc Sarzi, Pablo Galan de Anta, Boris Nedelchev

-Armagh is a full partner in international projects such as the new Solar Telescope DKIST which is being built in Maui in Hawaii; the low frequency radio array I-LOFAR which astronomers are using to study flares from stars; CTA which will detect the highest energy gamma-rays and is being built in La Palma and Chile and the Gravitational-wave Optical Transient Observer survey telescope on La Palma GOTO whose prime goal is to detect the optical counterpart of gravitational wave events.
+Thanks also to funding from our sponsor department DfC, AOP is a full partner in international projects such as SALT which is the biggest telescope staring at the southern sky, the new Solar Telescope DKIST which is being built in Maui in Hawaii; the low frequency radio array I-LOFAR which astronomers are using to study flares from stars; CTA which will detect the highest energy gamma-rays and is being built in La Palma and Chile and the Gravitational-wave Optical Transient Observer survey telescope on La Palma GOTO whose prime goal is to detect the optical counterpart of gravitational wave events.